SDL Mixer in CRYENGINE

 CRYENGINE includes a simple audio implementation system using SDL Mixer.
 This implementation method is intended for simple projects that do not need the power of more professional solutions, and acts as a base from where development teams can create their own in-house audio solutions.

-This implementation method currently supports playing and stopping of Ogg Vorbis and WAVE files when ATL Triggers are executed.
+The implementation method currently supports the playing and stopping of MP3, Ogg Vorbis and WAVE files when audio system Triggers are executed and setting up switches and states to provide extra control over the sounds playing.

 In this topic